Forbes diary, 24 May 1904

 9. Something else appears to happens with respect to ‘race’ and gender, but drawing this conclusion may be precipitous and the diary entries unintentionally misleading.
 In the representational ‘world’ of the diary, it often seems as though there is a set of fixed ‘race’-and-gender separations and absences, with African women appearing primarily in the kitchen, looking after the Forbes children when they are young, as figures in huts in the workers’ kraals or villages, and with men ‘doing the work’ on the farm.
 But this is precisely a representational system, a heterotopia, to use Foucault’s term, and has its own selections and interpretations and use of descriptive categories.
 In writing, ‘the kaffirs’ vanishes what would have been seen, which in the case of the field burning on 24 May 1904 was a group of workers composed by women and children with one man.

 10. It is also worth pausing here, and considering more speculatively how this diary entry might be read if some specific aspects are changed but the rest left intact.
 What difference would it make, for instance, if the entry concerned a farm in Suffolk (UK) or near Tampere (Finland) and all the people mentioned were white?
 It’s also worth changing the date – what if it had been written in May 2014, 110 years on and and well after the 1994 political transition, and David was a well-off educated African man?
-Or, slightly change the scenario with regard to localism and ethnicity, and he is a Xhosa from the Eastern Cape and not Swazi or Tswana?
+Or, slightly change the scenario with regard to localism and ethnicity, if he was a Xhosa from the Eastern Cape and not Swazi or Tswana?
 The key question is whether abstracting ‘race’ in the form of skin colour, more particularly removing ‘whiteness’ and its superordinacy in a racial order, makes a significant difference to the dynamics at work, or whether other social divisions would take over superordinacy.

 11. There is no easy yes/no answer to the question, for other hierarchies and inequalities would certainly remain present, including those of gender, ethnicity, class, education and occupation, and these significantly impact on the social order and its hierarchies in intersectional ways.
 The changes suggested above certainly make a difference – but of what kind and to what degree and to what effect remains moot.